 What is somewhat unusual in this situation is that several strikes are possible — but then again, Unite — which is the largest union in the United Kingdom — is involved in the majority of them.
 Here is information about each of them.

-According to this article from Unite, “a summer of disruption” is threatened at London Gatwick Airport as two separate groups of employees — including security workers — are currently voting on whether or not to strike due to salaries currently being so low that they are referred to as “poverty pay”; and the workers who scan baggage “are paid just £8.50 an hour and are seeking an increase of 50 pence an hour so that they are paid the real living wage of £9 an hour.”
+from Unite, “a summer of disruption” is threatened at London Gatwick Airport as two separate groups of employees — including security workers — are currently voting on whether or not to strike due to salaries currently being so low that they are referred to as “poverty pay”; and the workers who scan baggage “are paid just £8.50 an hour and are seeking an increase of 50 pence an hour so that they are paid the real living wage of £9 an hour.”

 The results are expected to be revealed on Friday, July 26, 2019.
 If the vote for industrial action is approved, “then strikes could begin in mid-August, which would inevitably create disruption” at the second-busiest airport in the United Kingdom.

 No official word is available yet from management at the airport pertaining to contingency plans should industrial action occur.

 Although industrial action due to a dispute in pay may occur at London Heathrow Airport during six days over the course of the next month, “contingency plans are in place to ensure the airport remains open & operating safely”, according to this message which was posted at the official Twitter account of the airport — but keep in mind that “passenger journeys” may still be affected.

 Industrial action is due to take place 26-27 July.
 This may affect passenger journeys.
 Contingency plans are in place to ensure the airport remains open & operating safely, however we are committed to finding a solution.
 Please contact your airline for an up to date flight status pic.twitter.com/9XKcZ6If10